its-aleezA/NeoCrypt/README.md

-# 🔐 NeoCrypt - Secure Communication System
+# 🔐 NeoCrypt: Secure Communication System

 A futuristic encryption/decryption toolkit with a dystopian cyberpunk aesthetic.
 NeoCrypt provides military-grade cryptographic algorithms through an immersive web interface that evokes the feeling of a high-tech cyberpunk world.